DK27ss/HunnyFinance-Earn-Manipulation/README.md

 ---

+### Profit & HUG Dependency

+Nuance of this exploit lies in the final profit realization step, while the vulnerabilities allow an attacker to generate a massive `illegitimate` bonus claim, materializing this bonus as actual `LOVE` tokens is gated by another mechanism, the **HUG token**.

+- **HUG as a Claim Voucher** The `unstake()` function explicitly limits the claimable bonus amount (`bonusAmount`) to the attacker balance of `HUG` tokens.
+- **1:1 Burn Ratio** The `StakingVault` contract, when paying out the bonus, burns an amount of HUG tokens exactly equal to the amount of `LOVE` bonus paid out.

+This creates a crucial economic condition for the attack profitability:

+**`Price(LOVE) > Price(HUG)`**

+Attacker must acquire HUG tokens on the open market, the exploit is only profitable if the cost of acquiring these HUG tokens is less than the value of the `LOVE` tokens they manage to drain.

+This dependency on an external, low-liquidity token has two major consequences:

+1.  **Economic Bottleneck** The profitability of the attack is not guaranteed and depends on market conditions and the price impact (slippage) of buying the scarce HUG supply.
+2.  **Harm to Legitimate Users** It forces a competition for HUG between attackers and legitimate users, since an attacker can generate a much larger potential reward, they have a greater incentive to buy out the entire `HUG supply`, effectively blocking legitimate users from ever claiming their own, patiently-earned bonuses.

+---

 ## 4. Recommendations

 The `principal` recalculation logic in `unstake()` must be removed.
 A user `principal` should only ever decrease by the explicit amount of capital they are withdrawing, It should never be inferred from a volatile token balance.